 Identification and classification

-Any substance that poses an unreasonable risk to health, safety, or property when transported is considered a hazardous material or dangerous good.
+Any substance that has been identified by the U.S. Department of Transportation that poses an unreasonable risk to health, safety, or property when transported in commerce is considered a hazardous material or dangerous good.

 Unsure if your shipment is hazardous?